ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 are released

-• Eligible for full GMC registration at time of appointment and hold a current licence to
+• Full GMC registration at time of application and hold a current licence to

 • Evidence of achievement of CT/ST1 competences in core surgery at time of application &